TreSensa Technologies, Inc.

 Corporate Restructuring: In the event of a merger, reorganization, dissolution or similar corporate event, or the sale of all or substantially all of our assets, we expect that the information that we have collected, including personal data, would be transferred to the surviving entity in a merger or the acquiring entity.
 All such transfers shall be subject to our commitments with respect to the privacy and confidentiality of such personal data as set forth in this GDPR Privacy Notice.
 This GDPR Privacy Notice shall be binding upon TreSensa and its legal successors in interest.

-Transfer of Personal Data outside the EEA: TreSensa has a valid certification to the E.U.-U.S. and Swiss-U.S. Privacy Shield (see below) that it relies upon, pursuant to Article 46(1) of the GDPR, to import EEA Residents’ personal data to our data centers for our various processing activities.
-When transferring such data to TreSensa’s agents (such as our service providers) or other controllers (such as our customers) in countries that have not received an ‘adequacy decision’ by the European Commission, TreSensa ensures that such agents and controllers also commit to upholding the Principles of the Privacy Shield.
-TreSensa may also alternatively rely on appropriate Standard Contractual Clauses with such entities to ensure adequate protection for your personal data.
+Transfer of Personal Data outside the EEA: TreSensa is certified under the E.U.-U.S. Privacy Shield and continues to comply with the requirements thereunder.
+Notwithstanding the foregoing, TreSensa relies upon Standard Contractual Clauses (the “SCCs”) and Swiss-U.S. Privacy Shield to import EEA Residents’ personal data to our data centers for our various processing activities.
+When transferring such data to TreSensa’s agents (such as our service providers) or other controllers (such as our customers) in countries that have not received an ‘adequacy decision’ by the European Commission, TreSensa meets the obligations under the SCCs and Swiss-U.S. Privacy Shield for onward transfers of personal data to ensure adequate protection for your personal data.

 Updates to this GDPR Privacy Notice: If, in the future, we intend to process your personal data for a purpose other than that which it was collected, we will provide you with information on that purpose and any other relevant information at a reasonable time prior to such processing.
 After such time, the relevant information relating to such processing activity will be revised or added appropriately within this GDPR Privacy Notice, and the “Effective Date” at the top of this page will be updated accordingly.